 - To plan the business of the Synod, to prepare the agenda for its sessions, and to circulate to members information about matters for discussion

 - To advise the diocesan bishop on any matters she may refer to the Council

-The Diocesan Board of Education is constituted by the Diocesan Boards’ of Education Measure 1991.
-It is an incorporated Body and Trustee of the Diocesan Voluntary Schools Fund, itself established pursuant to the Education Act 1993.
-The fund derives from the sale of closed Church of England Schools and must be applied in respect of building grants and advisory services for Church of England voluntary schools in the Diocese of Gloucester.
+The Board of Education is constituted under the Diocesan Boards’ of Education Measure 1991 and it provides the overarching strategy for the work of the Education Team.
+It is an unincorporated body and its members are also the trustees of the Diocesan Voluntary Schools Fund.
+This fund is derived from the sale of closed Church of England Schools and must be applied in respect of building grants and the provision of advisory services for Church of England voluntary schools within the diocese.

 The Diocesan Trust works with parishes that have responsibility for property to ensure the safeguarding of parish assets.
 It acts as guardian trustee and its members (Bishop Council Members are Directors) meet once a year.

 The Gloucester Diocesan Trust exists to act as a custodian body, holding land and investments on trust for individual Parochial Church Councils (PCCs) and/or incumbents and churchwardens.
 As such it is responsible for over £1.5m of investments and over 100 acres of property including over 50 community facilities such as church and parish halls.